 Should you switch loan servicers by refinancing your student loans?

 If you’re fed up with FedLoan, you can swap loan servicers by consolidating your student loans.
 Federal Direct Loan Consolidation bases your new interest rate on the average interest rate of your original loans.
-Keep in mind that this option isn’t available for private student loans.
+However, keep in mind that this option isn’t available for private student loans.

-You also have the option of refinancing your Fedloan student loans.
+You also have the option of refinancing your Fedloan student loans to a private loan.
 Doing so could lower your interest rate and let you switch to a borrower-friendly lender.
 But you’ll also lose federal protections and benefits, like access to forgiveness programs, IDR plans and loan forbearance.

-The same applies if you’re pursuing PSLF or are well on your way to forgiveness through an IDR plan.
+The same applies if you’re pursuing PSLF on a qualifying repayment plan or are well on your way to forgiveness through an IDR plan.
 You’ll need to weigh the benefits of refinancing versus the cost of losing opportunities for loan forgiveness.

 Keep in mind that none of the major loan servicers are exceptional at their jobs.
-So, the choice to switch loan servicers needs to be primarily based on how much it will save you and what your long-term financial goals are.
+So, the choice to switch loan servicers for a smart borrower needs to be primarily based on how much it will save you and your long-term financial goals .

-If you need help creating a strategic plan for those goals, Student Loan Planner consultants can help sort through your student loans and provide you with a custom plan.
+If you need help creating a strategic plan for those goals, Student Loan Planner® consultants can help sort through your student loans in a convenient way and provide you with a custom plan.